nilium/snow-palm/docs/codestyle.md

 ### Semi-Private Functions

 If a function needs to be part of the public API, but should not generally be used except in edge cases, it's probably bad design, for one.
-However, if it's considered unavoidable, leave a comment by the function prototype in the header stating that the function probably shouldn't be used.
+However, if it's considered unavoidable, leave a comment by the function prototype in the header stating that the function probably shouldn't be used (unless you wish for death by angry bees).

 ### Member Access

-In general, members should be considered read-only in general code.
-There are some small exceptions to this, however:
+In general, members should be considered read-only in general code unless somehow specified otherwise (comment or something).

-* `listnode_t.obj` is write-able if the list stores weak references.
-If it stores strong references, you should modify the list through the appropriate methods.
-* `mapnode_t.p` (an opaque value associated with the map) can be considered write-able when the `mapops_t` associated with the map is the default.

-	Again, it is better to modify it through the appropriate method (i.e., `map_insert`) rather than something else.
-* `array_t.buffer` is the same buffer accessed via `array_buffer(array_t *)`, so it is not unreasonable to access it directly.
-If you need to know the exact size of the buffer, however, it is better to access it via `array_buffer(array_t *)`.